archibald1418/jupyter_container/README.md

 # jupyter_container
 Remote access to Jupyter notebook server using Docker on Mac OS and Linux

-No need to download heavy Jupyter app on your machine
+No need to download conda and a heavy Jupyter app on your machine

 ## Getting started